luckylegend-project/lucky-legend/README.md

 Always do your own research before interacting with any blockchain-based asset.

-Lucky Legend operates independently and is not affiliated with any third-party platforms, including gambling or casino-related services.
+Lucky Legend operates independently and is not affiliated with any third-party platforms.

 All official information is published exclusively via:
 https://luckylegend.io